chen270/pHashPlus/README.md

 - More simplified, Multi-platform and generic (MinGW, NDK, MSVC, GCC...).
 - Add 4-channel color support, the original project will crash.
 - Fix some bugs in the official pHash project.
+- Use sqlite to replace mmap, easy to modify and unify.
 <br/>

 Mainly on image hash: